Skip to main content

 Emerging

 Pterostilbene is increasingly viewed as a practical upgrade over resveratrol due to its dramatically superior pharmacokinetics.
-Kapetanovic et al. (2011) established the favorable bioavailability profile.
-Riche et al. (2014) published the most significant human trial, demonstrating blood pressure reduction and cardiovascular benefits.
-Chang et al. (2012) showed cognitive benefits in aging animal models.
-McCormack and McFadden (2013) provided a comprehensive review of pterostilbene's anticancer, anti-inflammatory, and metabolic properties.
-The main concern from the Riche trial was a dose-dependent increase in LDL cholesterol at the highest dose (250mg 2x daily), which warrants monitoring.
+Kapetanovic et al. (2011) established the favorable bioavailability profile, demonstrating that pterostilbene has better absorption and metabolic stability compared to resveratrol.
+Riche et al. (2014) published the most significant human trial, which found that pterostilbene supplementation led to a reduction in blood pressure and improved cardiovascular health markers.
+Additionally, Chang et al. (2012) showed cognitive benefits in aging animal models, indicating potential neuroprotective effects of pterostilbene.

 Evidence by Condition